moonsettler/hwba/README.md

 > \
 > Code := HOTP(SecretA, SHA256, d, i) \
 > \
-> Device displays 6 digit Code (updates every 30 seconds)
+> Device displays 6 digit Code

 *Warning: very important that the server increments this iterator after every successful authentication, and does not rely on the value presented by the client (like html hidden fields).*